jyotdeep-j/react-native-push-notification/README.md

 # React-Native-Push-Notification

-- Module to integrate Maps in react native app
+- Module to integrate Push Notifications in react native app